Park Sok-min: Professional career

 In 2015, Park signed a four-year, $8.12 million, contract with the NC Dinos, becoming the most expensive third baseman—breaking the 4 year, $7.28 million mark previously set by Choi Jeong of the SK Wyverns—in the KBO.

 On July 16, 2021, Park was suspended the remainder of the season (72 games with 70 games left) after breaking COVID-19 social distancing rules.

+On 5 December 2025, he was appointed as the Samsung Lions second team batting coach.

 Characteristics

 His nicknamed Beu-Kol-Dwae, which literally translates into broccoli + pig.
 This nickname derives from his stocky figure and curly hair.